 When a company is determining ALE status to see whether they are large enough to need to comply with the Affordable Care Act, they should consider every employee when calculating the headcount.

-But in the tally toward that all-important threshold for an Applicable Large Employer – 50 full-time employees, including equivalents – you can take some heads out of the ALE count:
+In the tally toward that all-important threshold for an Applicable Large Employer, 50 full-time employees including equivalents, – you can exclude certain company owners from the ALE count:

 - Sole proprietors

 - Shareholders in an S corporation with a 2% or greater share

 This exclusion is permissible because ACA regulations do not define anyone with such ownership status as a full-time employee.

 Employee head count is always calculated for the workforce of the previous calendar year.

 - Add the number of full-time employees for each month of the prior year to the number of full-time equivalents per month for the prior year.